equinixmetal-archive/docs-packet-legacy/products/storage/zero-egress-partners.md

 }
 </meta> -->

+> **Sunset Notice:_**  Effective July 1, 2020 egress will no longer be free to these partners.
+All egress traffic will be subject to our default bandwidth pricing of $0.05/GB.
+Inbound traffic and traffic within the same facility remains free, as always.

 Packet partners with a number of providers to help users reduce traffic that flows over the public internet, which is both less ideal and expensive.
 Current partners include:

 * [Wasabi](https://wasabi.com/) — We zero rate egress data charges to Wasabi's North American locations.